gura-doc/gura-doc.github.io/document/library-reference/chapter-45.md

 Returns true if a name matches with a pattern that supports UNIX shell-style wild cards.
 </p>
 <p>
-Though the default sensitiveness of character cases depends on the current platform, it can be changed by attributes <code>:case</code> for case-sensitive and <code>:icase</code> for case-insensitive.
+Though the default sensitiveness of character cases depends on the current platform, it can be changed by attributes <code class="highlighter-rouge">:case</code> for case-sensitive and <code class="highlighter-rouge">:icase</code> for case-insensitive.
 </p>
 <p>
 <div><strong style="text-decoration:underline">path.regulate</strong></div>